ivedants/Virtual-Reality-Museum-of-Renaissance-Musical-Instruments/README.md

 **Award**

-This project won the Best Project (Public Choice) Award under the Virtual Reality Projects category at the Festival of Animation - Fall 2020 at The George Washington University, Washington D.C., USA.
+This project won the Best Project (Audience Choice) Award under the Virtual Reality Projects category at the Festival of Animation - Fall 2020 at The George Washington University, Washington D.C., USA.

 **Sister Project**